RISE

 Resilient, Inclusive, Skilled, Educated

-Girls build confidence, voice, and 21st century skills to continue their education, shape their futures, and pursue their aspirations.
+Girls build confidence, voice, and 21st century skills to continue their education, shape their future and pursue their aspirations.

 Boys strengthen social-emotional and critical thinking skills while learning to challenge harmful norms and support gender equity in school and in communities.